 - ½ tsp salt

 - Sautée the green peas in vegetable oil over medium heat until almost tender.
 This takes between 5-10 minutes depending on the type of your green peas.

-- Add chopped parsley, salt, sugar and flour, and let it cook for another minute.
+- Add chopped parsley, salt, sugar and flour.
+Stir and let it cook for another minute.

-- Pour water then milk, stir.
+- Add water then milk, stir.
 Cook for 3-4 minutes over low heat, stirring occasionally.